sbidoul/whool/README.md

 [setuptools-odoo](https://pypi.org/project/setuptools-odoo/), as a standard-compliant Python build backend.

-The main expected benefit of `whool` over `setuptools-odoo` is that the the setup directory is replaced by a `pyproject.toml` file at the root of each addon.
+The main expected benefit of `whool` over `setuptools-odoo` is that the `setup` directory and `setup.py` files are replaced by a `pyproject.toml` file at the root of each addon.
 It is less intrusive, and does not need symbolic links for regular operation.

-`setuptools-odoo` also relied on little documented hooks and deprecated extension mechanisms of `setuptools`.
+`setuptools-odoo` relied on little documented hooks and deprecated extension mechanisms of `setuptools`, which was progressively causing compatibility issues.

-`setuptools-odoo` also provided a mechanism to package a multi-addon project.
+`setuptools-odoo` provided a mechanism to package a multi-addon project.
 This is now covered by the [hatch-odoo](https://pypi.org/project/hatch-odoo/) project.

 ## Development